 The Bulletin with the Bear Facts on Alaska Travel & Wildlife Photography

-With our flagship newsletter, the Alaska Bear Facts Bulletin and APA staff want to wish a warm welcome to our growing community of new and past Alaska travelers, photographers and lovers of the outdoors.
+As we bring in 2022, the Alaska Bear Facts Bulletin and APA staff want to wish a warm welcome to our growing community of new and past Alaska travelers, photographers and lovers of the outdoors.

 From 40+ years of living and photographing in the Great Land of Alaska, our “timely-but-sporadic” bulletins give you relevant, useful tips to help you get great images and enjoy safe, exciting travel experiences!

 · Where are the best places to see bears in Alaska?

 You’ve heard how big Alaska is.
 It’s even bigger in person.
 Dozens of great bear spots to go.
 No wait.
 Hundreds.
 Where do you choose for the best bang for your limited time, money and fun?

 · Bear Safety 101: How do you read a bear?

 Are they like other animals?
 Are all types of bears similar in reactions?
 How can you minimize the chance of a bad experience, and maximize your fun and photos?

 · What & How to pack for your wildlife photo safari

 Are you the type that would bring an extra lens instead of extra underwear?
 Me too.
 Here is a quick list of necessary and optional clothing, photo equipment and other handy essentials we recommend.